com2m/anki-overdrive-goes-iot/README.md

 ```

 #### MQTT
-To be able to use the [Mosquitto](https://mosquitto.org/) library for C++ you have to install the following packages:
+To be able to use the [Mosquitto](https://mosquitto.org/) library for C++ you need to install the following packages:
 ```bash
 pi@raspberrypi:~ $ sudo apt-get install libmosquittopp1 libmosquittopp-dev